arcmaksim/ComposeRoguelike/README.md

 ### Current features
 - Full multiresolution support (ui elements needs to be tweaked).
 - Only russian language support.
-- Can be completed (game mechanics needs to be balanced).
+- Can be completed (mMainActivity mechanics needs to be balanced).

 ### Future plans
 1. Support different screen sizes.